Serum globulin electrophoresis

 This test is done to look at globulin proteins in the blood.
 Identifying the types of globulins can help diagnose certain medical problems.

-Globulins are roughly divided into three groups: alpha, beta, and gamma globulins.
+Globulins are roughly divided into 3 groups: alpha, beta, and gamma globulins.
 Gamma globulines include various types of antibodies such as immunoglobulins (Ig) M, G, and A.

-Certain diseases are associated with overproduction of immunoglobulins.
-For example, Waldenstrom macroglobulinemia is a cancer of certain white blood cells that is associated with the overproduction IgM antibodies.
+Certain diseases are associated with producing too many immunoglobulins.
+For example, Waldenstrom macroglobulinemia is a cancer of certain white blood cells.
+It is linked with producing too many IgM antibodies.

 - Serum globulin: 2.0 to 3.5 g/dL (grams per deciliter)